Lesbia Harford: Biography

 Lesbia Venner Keogh was the first child of Edmund Joseph Keogh and Beatrice Eleanor Moore, great-great-granddaughter of an Earl of Drogheda.
 She was born at Brighton, Victoria, on 9 April 1891.
 From 1893 to 1900, the family lived at "Wangrabel", 6 Horsburgh Grove, Armadale (the house still stands today).
 Her father left home for Western Australia when his real estate business failed about 1900.
 She and her three siblings were raised by their mother, who took genteel jobs, begged handouts from Keogh relations and took in boarders.

-Harford was educated at the Sacré Cœur School at "Clifton", Malvern, Victoria; Mary's Mount school at Ballarat, Victoria; and the University of Melbourne, where she graduated LL.B. in 1916.
-She was one of the university's few women students and one of its few opponents of Australia's part in the First World War.
+Lesbia was one of the university's few women students and one of its few opponents of Australia's part in the First World War.

 Her brother, Esmond Venner (Bill) Keogh, became a prominent medical administrator and cancer researcher.
 Her sister was Estelle Venner Keogh who was a recipient of the Royal Red Cross for her service as a nurse in World War I.

 Harford advocated free love in human relations.
 She herself formed lifelong parallel attachments to both men and women, most notably to Katie Lush, philosophy tutor at Ormond College.

-Becoming interested in social questions, she worked in textile and clothing factories to gain first-hand knowledge of the conditions under which women worked.
 She became state vice-president of the Federated Clothing and Allied Trades Union.
 She campaigned strongly against conscription in World War I. She was a friend of Norman Jeffrey and lover of Guido Baracchi, founding members of the Communist Party of Australia (but which she never joined).
-In Sydney Harford sang her poems to Guido as they crossed the harbour on the Manly ferry.
+In Sydney, Harford sang her poems to Guido as they crossed the harbour on the Manly ferry.